 A Hug Can Make All the Difference

-I’m Zoe, age 15.
+I’m Phoenix, age 15.
 On September 23rd Gabriel and I listened to “Anything But Normal” a virtual roundtable hosted by You Gotta Believe.
 Two former foster-youth, Dequonna Rasheeda Mills and Rico Vasquez, shared difficult, personal stories from their experiences in foster care.

 I speak for Gabriel, too, when I tell you that they opened our eyes to the underlying dark side of adoption and foster care.

 Two people were adopted into my family, my Uncle Joe, who is really my cousin but wanted to be an uncle to someone.
 Uncle Joe was taken in by my grandmother when my mother’s sister died.
 My sister was adopted by us when she was three weeks old.
 These two people are part of our family as much as I am biologically.
 Hearing Dequonna and Rico makes me wonder what it would be like for Uncle Joe and my sister if they were not adopted?

 Everyone should have the chance at a loving family like my sister and Uncle Joe.